Almarch/pygotchi/README.md

 ## State of developement

-Tamalib is well bound to the Tama class of this package.
-The package builds on Linux and on the WSL, but not on Windows yet.
-All methods seem to work but test without a web UI is approximative.
+Tamalib is well bound to the `Tama` class of this package.
+The package builds on Linux and on the WSL, but not on pure Windows yet.
+All methods seem to work, but tests without a web UI is approximative.
 The next steps are:

 - develop a web UI ;
 - adapt Tamalib to a variety of 1st gen ROMs, following the recent Tamalib developments ;
+- dockerize the web UI ;
-- develop this documentation.
+- write this documentation.

 ## Background
 *pass*